solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 ```

-The `EpochReward` is updated at the start of the first block of the epoch
+The `EpochRewards` is updated at the start of the first block of the epoch
 (before any transactions are processed), as both the total epoch rewards and
 vote account rewards become available at this time.
 The
 `distributed_reward_in_lamport` field is updated per reward distribution for